rsksmart/devportal-1.0/content/rsk-devportal/guides/two-way-peg-app/pegout/deriving-electrum.md

 ---
 ![2 way peg app (peg-out)](/assets/img/guides/two-way-peg-app/pegout.gif)

+> We regret to inform you that the Liquality Wallet has been discontinued.
+To continue managing your assets seamlessly, we encourage you
+> to transition to alternative wallet solutions as all functionality has ceased.
+> Find the best solution for your needs at [Rootstock   Wallets](https://blog.rootstock.io/noticia/rootstock-wallets/).

 This section contains detailed instructions on how to review funds in Bitcoin after a pegout by:

 - Convert [RBTC - BTC](#converting-rbtc-to-btc)